 Building a product isn't a one night, one day, or even one-week task.
 It requires focused efforts along with foolproof, flexible planning and there are tons of logistics that need to be taken care of.
 This planning around developing a new product or feature is commonly known as product roadmap.

-If you're new to this process, you've come to the right place.
-In this post, we'll try to cover different approaches to building a successful roadmap and some of the most commonly used templates for the same.
+If you're new to this process, then you've come to the right place.
+In this post, we'll cover some of the different approaches to building a successful product roadmap then provide you with some commonly used templates so you can create one yourself.

 Let's start with the basics.

-A product roadmap is a powerful tool that helps you paint a clear picture for all the stakeholders of how a product manager is planning to build a product, and to acquire a budget and strategy for developing it.
+A product roadmap paints a clear picture of how a product manager is planning to build a product and acquire the budget and strategy for developing it.
 It's a plan for how your product is going to meet a set of business objectives and the strategy for building it.

 Product Roadmap Types

-Like any other project management, the two most popular approaches are agile and waterfall.
+The two most popular approaches to product management are agile and waterfall.

 A waterfall product roadmap communicates a long-term commitment to building specific features on a set timeline.
-However, an agile roadmap accommodates inevitable changes while still committing to getting meaningful work done.
-It communicates a short-term plan for achieving product goals, with the flexibility to adjust that plan according to customer value.
+An agile roadmap, on the other hand, accommodates inevitable changes while still committing to getting meaningful work done.
+It communicates a short-term plan for achieving product goals with the flexibility to adjust that plan according to customer value.

 Most businesses are always keen on taking the agile approach and the major reason for that is the flexibility that comes with agile planning.
 It can look something like this:

-Let's dig in a deeper to understand the agile product roadmap in-depth.
+Let's dig in deeper to understand the agile product roadmap in-depth.

 Agile Product Roadmap